Your vehicle must meet the road vehicles regulations if you use it on the road.

 - you can show that the part has been reconditioned to an ‘as new’ standard, in line with the manufacturer’s guidelines

-- the part isn’t the chassis, monocoque bodyshell or frame
+- the part is not the chassis, monocoque bodyshell or frame

 Get a Q registration number

-DVLA will give your vehicle a ‘Q’ prefix registration number if you don’t meet the conditions for getting a current registration number.
+DVLA will give your vehicle a ‘Q’ prefix registration number if you do not meet the conditions for getting a current registration number.